atellmer/dark/packages/platform-browser/README.md

 #### Event Delegation

-For instance, when subscribing to a button click event, the event is monitored across the entire document, not solely on the button.
+For instance, when subscribing to a button click event, the event is monitored across the entire document, not on the button.
 This is a key aspect of Dark's event handling mechanism.

 ```tsx
 import { type SyntheticEvent } from '@dark-engine/platform-browser';